Tuck-Williamson/Abstract-Algebra-Theory-and-Applications/README.md

 ## Fork Details

+### Intent
 This fork contains edits to support creating a PDF for this title that is suitable for working the problems inline on a Kindle Scribe.

+### Extras
+This fork also is setup to use github codespaces to build the output from the source.
+It is adapted from the [PreTeXt example project](https://github.com/PreTeXtBook/pretext-codespace) as used in the starting up documentation for PreTeXt.